vatpac-technology/sops/docs/enroute/brisbane/KEN.md

 When activated, the restricted areas distrupt traffic on the **J184**, **W265**, **W528**, and **W637** low altitude airways, which connect YBTL to Western Queensland.
 Aircraft travelling on these airways should be manually rerouted around the SUA.

 #### R738A-H Townsville (Land)
-The R738A-H Townsville (Land) [restricted areas](../../controller-skills/sua/#restricted-areas), also known  as the Townsville Field Training Area, is a series of defined airspace volumes west of YBTL, `A070-NOTAM`.
+The R738A-H Townsville (Land) [restricted areas](../../controller-skills/sua/#restricted-areas), also known collectively as the Townsville Field Training Area, is a series of defined airspace volumes west of YBTL, `A070-NOTAM`.
 R738A and R738B are in both TL TCU and TBP airspace, while R738C-H is wholly located in TBP.

 The area is used for a wide array of military training operations, including supersonic flight, air-to-air combat training, and live fire exercises.
 The extent of activation required will vary according to each operation, but will generally include R738A or R738B, along with an additional larger subsection.